DPotoyan/Chem324/_sources/ch03/note04.md

 **A Matrix**

-To check if a matrix is Hermitian, it must satisfy the condition $A = A^\dagger \), where $A^\dagger$ is the conjugate transpose of $A$.
+To check if a matrix is Hermitian, it must satisfy the condition $A = A^\dagger$, where $A^\dagger$ is the conjugate transpose of $A$.
 Since this matrix has real entries, the conjugate transpose is just the transpose.

 The transpose of $A$ is: